DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Discussion

 \section{Discussion}

-The proposed DeepMerge only takes 0.19\% of the total number of segments as training to achieve desirable segmentation results.
-The optimal scale parameter value stabilizes between 0.4 and 0.7 in different landscapes.
-This makes the selection of the optimal parameter value easier for the user.
-Thus, DeepMerge overcomes scale selection, unlike other multi-scale segmentation methods.
-A closer-to-zero scale parameter denotes a high similarity while values close or greater than one, denote a low similarity.
-As shown in Fig.\ref{similarity}, most feature spatial distances are clustered lower than 0.3 and higher than 0.9, showing a U-shaped distribution.
-Such a high degree of feature separation lays the foundation for the accurate segmentation of DeepMerge.
-Segment pairs with a feature distance smaller than 0.3 can be merged with a high probability.
-Segment pairs with a feature distance greater than 0.9 are very likely to be different geo-objects.
-The remaining problem is how to distinguish segment pairs in the middle range, into which where most optimal scales might fall.
-From Fig.\ref{resultsAtScales}, we notice that segmented results in the scale range of [0.4, 0.7] are desirable for many applications, and the proposed DeepMerge is able to generate segmentation results in different scales as needed.
+The proposed DeepMerge only takes 0.19\% of the total number of super-pixels as training to achieve desirable image segmentation results.
+The optimal scale parameter value stabilizes at 0.5 in the study areas, releasing the selection of the optimal scale parameter value for users.
+Thus, DeepMerge overcomes scale parameter selection, unlike other multi-scale segmentation methods.
+A closer-to-zero scale parameter denotes a high similarity, while values close to or greater than one denote a low similarity.
+From Fig.\ref{resultsAtScales}, we notice that segmentation results in the scale range of [0.4, 0.6] are desirable for many applications, and the proposed DeepMerge can generate segmentation results in different scale parameters as needed.

 To ensure the efficiency of the merging process, many region-merging methods introduce the object size as a parameter in the merging criteria.
-Although such a strategy improves the merging efficiency and generates even-sized geo-objects, it fails to meet the demand of many applications due to the uneven size distribution of geo-objects in an image.
-For example, the tiny geo-objects in our dataset include individual trees and three-pixel wide intermittent sidewalks.
+Although such a strategy improves the merging efficiency and generates even-sized objects, it fails to meet the demand of many applications due to the uneven size distribution of objects in an image.
+For example, the tiny objects in our dataset include individual trees and three-pixel-wide intermittent sidewalks.
 In comparison, factory buildings and roads usually contain thousands of pixels as shown in Fig.\ref{big-small}.
-The blue mask in the figure is the road segmented as a whole geo-object with 166,981 m$^{2}$ in size.
-The polygons in the green box are four independent residential houses with an average area of 1,000 m$^{2}$.
-In the red box, there are three individual lawns, in which the smallest are of lawns only covers 42 m$^{2}$.
+The blue mask in the figure is the road segment as a whole object with 166,981m$^{2}$ in size.
+The polygons in red are independent residential houses with an average area of 1,000m$^{2}$.
+In the green areas, there are individual lawns, in which the smallest area of lawns only covers 42m$^{2}$.
 In this case, the blue road area is 3,976 times the size of the smaller lawn.
-In this study, the segmentation results of DeepMerge are able to capture the true sizes of geo-objects.
+In this study, the segmentation results of DeepMerge are able to capture the true sizes of objects.